What to do

 - Following this, you will be able to make decisions about which of the materials to use, based on their properties, in the development and creation of a purposeful outcome.

-You will analyse the materials’ properties and justify your selection of materials used to create the outcome.
+You will assess the investigated materials’ properties and justify your selection to create the outcome.

-Following the creation of the purposeful outcome, you need to explain how experimenting with different materials and learning about their properties has informed its development and creation.
+Following the creation of the purposeful outcome, you need to explain how experimenting with different materials, stakeholder feedback, and learning about the materials properties has informed its development and creation.

 What resources can I use?